gXLg/vault-manager/README.md

 # Memory
 The memory file works just like a config file, slowly being filled by the mod while you loot away.
-The file is located at <kbd>MINECRAFT/config/vault-manager.json</kbd>, you can manually edit it between game restarts, use some program to visualize you adventures or copy the file to another installation if you want to continue playing on the same server.
+The file is located at <kbd>MINECRAFT/config/vault-manager.json</kbd>, you can manually edit it between game restarts, use some program to visualize your adventures or copy the file to another installation if you want to continue playing on the same server.

 # About Me
 I am a computer science student in Germany and have a part-time job at a tech company.
 Apart from that, I enjoy my free time by spending it with friends, chatting online or gaming.

-Therefore, I may not be quick when it comes to bringing out new updates.
-If you want to support and motivate me to go on and keep this project alive, you could consider making a small [<kbd>☕ donation</kbd>](https://www.paypal.com/donate?hosted_button_id=DVC2UQP2AXR68).
+If you want to keep this project alive, found it helpful or just want to support and motivate me to go on, you could consider making a small [<kbd>☕ donation</kbd>](https://www.paypal.com/donate?hosted_button_id=DVC2UQP2AXR68).